 Can you tell me which one is better for patellofemoral pain syndrome?

 Thanks for emailing me.

-Very cool that you have dug in the research to see what is best for yourself.
+Very cool that you have dug into the research to see what is best for yourself.

-My suggestion would be to do the the tubing around the knees.
+My suggestion would be to do the tubing around the knees.

 If you want more details, have a look at my articles:

 - The Best Exercise for Patellofemoral Pain Syndrome